VedangAsgaonkar/Quantum-Machine-Learning-SoC2022/Week2/Coding.md

 # Setup
 We shall be using IBM's Qiskit programming language for the coding part of QC.
 You can set it up using either pip or conda using the instructions in their [official guide](https://qiskit.org/textbook/ch-prerequisites/setting-the-environment.html).
 The guide can also act as a resource for exploring various algorithms.
 We encourage you to code these algorithms on your own before looking at the implementation in the guide.
-It will also server as your tutorial for the Qiskit syntax.
+It will also serve as your tutorial for the Qiskit syntax.

 # Algorithms
 We expect you to code the following algorithms and push the codes to the Week 2 folder in your github repositories.